How can wealth managers transform their investment content to suit a modern audience?

 There’s an interesting and fairly absurd dynamic in wealth management.
-Well, there are many, but let’s focus here on the current process of wealth managers creating content.
+Well, there are many, but let’s focus here on the current process of wealth managers creating investment content.

 You see, content creators in wealth management are generally remunerated based on content production rather than content engagement.
 The people writing content are typically the research teams, perhaps a role fulfilled by investment advisory teams too.